-What to Give Considering Taxes?
 Donations to 501(c)(3) charities result in an itemized deduction, which reduces taxable income for taxpayers that itemize.
-The Tax Cuts and Jobs Act of 2017 increased the standard deduction to $12,200 for single filers and $24,400 (2019) for married filers which means about 60% fewer taxpayers will itemize their tax deductions and therefore, will no longer benefit from the charitable tax deduction.
-For charitable donors, the best way to give might be to switch from giving annually to giving every few years.
-“Bunching” two or three years’ worth of charitable donations into one year might result in itemizing deductions in that year while taking advantage of the now higher standard deduction the other years (example of married filers in chart below).
-Cumulatively, this results in greater tax deductions which translates to tax savings.
-If you would like to bunch gifts for tax purposes but benefit the charity over time, consider using a donor advised fund (discussed below) which allows you to take the charitable deduction in the year of the gift, but allows you to make distributions to the charities over time.
+The Tax Cuts and Jobs Act of 2017 increased the standard deduction to $13,850 for single filers and $27,700 for married filers (2023), which means fewer taxpayers will itemize their tax deductions and, therefore, may no longer benefit from the charitable tax deduction.
+For charitable donors, switching from giving annually to giving every few years might be the best way to donate.
+“Bunching” two or three years’ worth of charitable donations into one year might result in itemizing deductions in that year while taking advantage of the now higher standard deduction for the other years (example of married filers in the chart below).
+Cumulatively, this results in greater tax deductions, which could translate to tax savings.
+If you would like to bunch gifts for tax purposes while benefiting the charity over time, consider using a donor-advised fund (discussed below), which allows you to take the charitable deduction in the year of the gift but allows you to make distributions to the charities over time.

-For gifts of cash, inventory or short-term capital gain property to qualified public charities the amount of the deduction is the adjusted cost basis of the asset but is limited to 50% of your AGI (60% of your AGI for cash gifts).
-These limits are based on gifts to qualified public charities, some supporting organizations and private operating foundations.
+For gifts of cash, inventory, or short-term capital gain property to qualified public charities, the amount of the deduction is the adjusted cost basis of the asset but is limited to 50% of your AGI (60% of your AGI for cash gifts).
+These limits are based on gifts to qualified public charities, some supporting organizations, and private operating foundations.

 The simplest way to give to charity is by giving directly to the charity.
 However, putting thought into the way you give can create flexibility.
-To make a charitable donation with a lasting impact, consider using a donor advised fund (DAF).
-DAFs allow you to get a charitable tax deduction in the year you make the contribution, while allowing you to stretch the gifts to charities over your lifetime.
-From your DAF you have the flexibility to set up auto payments to your church or any qualified charity, or simply make a gift once a year.
+To make a charitable donation with a lasting impact, consider using a donor-advised fund (DAF).
+DAFs allow you to get a charitable tax deduction in the year you contribute while allowing you to stretch the gifts to charities over your lifetime.
+From your DAF, you have the flexibility to set up auto payments to any qualified charity or make a gift once a year.
 You can also give the joy of giving to others by allowing them to direct a donation to a charity of their choice from your DAF.
-DAFs are inexpensive to set up with a minimum initial contribution of typically $5,000.
+DAFs are inexpensive to set up, with a minimum initial contribution of typically $5,000.
 The contributions can be invested, so even a little can go a long way.
-Keep in mind, just like any charitable donation, there can be no quid pro quo (the donor cannot receive anything in return for the gifts) and a DAF cannot distribute to a charity to satisfy a personal pledge.
+Remember, just like any charitable donation, there can be no quid pro quo (the donor cannot receive anything in return for the gifts), and a DAF cannot distribute to a charity to satisfy a personal pledge.

-Everyone Can Give Even if you don’t have highly appreciated stock or much cash to give, making simple gifts of time, old clothes, or weekly donations to your church will still go a long way.
+Even if you don’t have highly appreciated stock or much cash to give, making simple gifts of time, old clothes, or weekly donations to your church will still go a long way.
 We encourage you to enjoy the gift of giving by incorporating philanthropy into your life.